 The psyche, the dual aspect of reality and the will

-The psychic experience of reality
+The experience of reality is determined by the psyche

-As we have seen, what we consider «real» in our experience of this world has two aspects.
-The first, which includes everything that is considered normal and scientifically knowable (although still largely unknown), corresponds to the laws of the physical world, is by far prevalent in our culture and refers to mental functions and psychic dynamics that are considered common to all human beings, even with the unavoidable differences between one individual and another.
+As we have seen, what we consider real in our experience of this world has two aspects.
+The first, which includes everything that is considered normal and scientifically knowable (although still largely unknown), corresponds to the laws of the physical world, is by far prevalent in our culture and refers to mental functions and dynamics of the psyche that are considered common to all human beings, even with the unavoidable differences between one individual and another.
 The second, clearly minority in our culture, but recognized and more widespread in other cultures, concerns non-ordinary mental faculties and phenomena, which seem to transcend the normal laws of physics as we know them: these phenomena manifest themselves through a limited number of human beings, without ruling out the possibility of intervention of alien entities.
+In both cases our knowledge of reality is mediated by the experience we have of it: in fact, our perception of the real is determined by those particular aspects of the psyche that our conscious Ego experiences in relation to what happens to us during our interactions with the environment.
+As we have observed several times, the experiences determined by the psyche that characterize the life of an individual may be completely different from those of another: the whole range of the human psyche can not be experienced by a single individual, because the experiences involving a conscious Ego in the course of a life are but a tiny fraction of the global psyche.

 The role of will